mhadimedia/mhadimedia.github.io/content/posts/uncrop-video-with-ai-idea/index.md

 ---
-title: "What if you could use AI to expand video to any size?
-(Idea)"
+title: "What if you could use AI to expand video to any size?"
-date: 2023-10-17
+date: 2023-10-16
 description: "An idea from my endless collection of ideas that I either don't have the time or dedication to follow through with.
 No license required to steal."
 tags:
    - ideas